tot0p/tot0p/README.md

 [Change the duck](https://github.com/tot0p/tot0p/issues/new?title=%F0%9F%A6%86%20Quack)

-Submit the issue to change the duck
+Click the link above to submit an issue to change the duck.

-> :warning: The duck will be changed only if the title is `🦆 Quack` :warning:
+> :warning: The duck will only be changed if the issue title is `🦆 Quack` :warning:

 ![](https://visitor-badge.laobi.icu/badge?page_id=tot0p.tot0p)